 And this is actually a well-known and well-documented problem (7).

 Before we talk about that, though, let’s quickly recap what Hashimoto’s thyroiditis is.

-Hashimoto's is an autoimmune disease which primarily affects your thyroid gland in that your own immune system slowly destroys your thyroid gland.
+Hashimoto’s is an autoimmune disease that primarily affects your thyroid gland in that your own immune system slowly destroys your thyroid gland.